nicholasbook/numpy2ad/README.md

     """
     ```

-    The transformed code can be conveniently exported as a python module with the argument "out_file=..." for validation and easier integration into existing packages.
+    The transformed code can be conveniently exported as a module with the argument `out_file=...` for validation and easier integration into existing packages.

 # Install
 Coming soon...